 If your application is refused, it means that you don’t meet all the visa requirements.
 Your application can be refused if you haven’t attained the required level of education, years of relevant working experience, or required language skills.

-Your application can also be refused due to criminal or medical reasons.
+Your application can also be refused due to criminal records or medical reasons.
 Processing fees won’t be refunded if a visa application is refused.

 If your application is returned, it only means that you did not submit all the required documents.
 It could also mean that the visa program that you have applied for has already reached its quota.
 A returned visa entitles you to a full refund of all the processing fees that you have paid.